Persevere, Shine, Be Happy Value ourselves and others * Be proud of our achievements Never, never, never give up!

 - Ensuring access to every activity where it is safe and reasonable to do so

-Children with Special Educational Needs (SEN) or disabilities are granted equal admission rights and each case is carefully considered with a programme of individual help if required.
+Children with Special Educational Needs or Disabilities (SEND) are granted equal admission rights and each case is carefully considered with a programme of individual help if required.

 Should teachers or parents be concerned about any particular aspect of a child’s development, advice will be sought from the SEN co-ordinator.
 It may be decided to devise an individual education plan with specific targets to be achieved.
-There are two stages; School Action (school based support) and School Action Plus (when advice is sought from external experts).
+Support, advice and guidance may also be sought from outside agencies.
 Parents and children are involved in the process and the plan is reviewed at regular intervals to ensure these children have the necessary support to overcome their difficulties.